David-Reset/Concrete-Structures-Constructability-Framework/tools/triage-rating-rubric.md

 A shared word, tag, dimension, element, material or phase is **not** enough. *"Both are about slabs"*, *"both are formwork"* and *"both sit in Logistics"* are topic similarity, not routing.
 Search and filters already handle similarity.
 Related links should carry a reader to a useful next decision.

-**Zero links is valid.** Do not manufacture relationships for completeness.
+**Zero links is valid, but it is not the default assumption.** Do not manufacture relationships for completeness, but actively test the framework for useful onward routes before returning none.
 Prefer a few strong routes over a dense web of weak ones.
 If several links are proposed, ask whether each would still be useful if the entry titles were hidden and only the design questions remained.

+**A related entry does not have to apply across the whole scope of the source entry.** A partial-scope link is valid when it is genuinely useful on a clear subset of jobs and the reader-facing note says when that route matters.
+Do not reject a useful pile-specific companion merely because the source entry also applies to walls, columns or beams.
+The note carries the condition.

+Examples:

+* Good partial-scope route: *"For pile cages on access-constrained sites, also review whether the piling plant required by the pile detail can reach and operate at the location."*
+* Weak route: *"Also see piling plant."* — no explanation of when or why.

 ### The link note